Awards

 • be submitted via the internet to the organiser with full documentation at any time up to application deadline

-In order to achieve an effective and fair evaluation, the information requested must be submitted strictly in accordance with the specified format, which can be found on the ONS Innovation Awards website.
-Nominations that do not follow the formal requirements as outlined in the online portal will be rejected.
+In order to achieve an effective and fair evaluation, the information requested must be submitted strictly in accordance with the specified format.
+Nominations that do not follow the formal requirements as outlined in the online application portal will be rejected.

 The jury will allocate entries to the relevant awards based on the information provided by the applicant.
 The following criteria will apply when evaluating the entries for both awards: